SMI/SmiServices/docs/guides/data-loading.md

 -   [ForGuidIdentifierSwapper]
 -   [TableLookupSwapper]

-We will use the [ForGuidIdentifierSwapper] because it doesn't require us to create an identiifer mapping up front.
+We will use the [ForGuidIdentifierSwapper] because it doesn't require us to create an identifier mapping up front.
 Open `default.yaml` and edit the `IdentifierMapperOptions` settings e.g.:

 ```yaml
 IdentifierMapperOptions: